INVESTMENT GOVERNANCE MODELS FOR CHARITIES – WHAT WORKS BEST FOR YOUR ORGANIZATION

 THE VOLUNTEER MODEL

 The volunteer model is probably the most widely used by charities in Canada.
-In this structure, an Investment Committee (which is sometimes part of a broader Finance or Audit Committed) comprised of industry “experts” is deeply involved in the process.
-This Committee, which typically reports to the broader Board of Directors, meets several times per year (four seems to be the typical number) to discuss the charity’s investments.
+In this structure, an Investment Committee (which is sometimes part of a broader Finance or Audit Committee) is often comprised of industry “experts” and is involved in the oversight process.
+This Committee, which typically reports to the Board of Directors, meets several times per year (four seems to be the typical number) to discuss the charity’s investments.

 The organization’s Chief Financial Officer (aka Finance Director, etc.) will typically sit on this Committee.
 During each meeting, the Committee often reviews the performance from the previous quarter and makes decisions for the next.
 This Committee is usually involved in the process of selecting the firm’s investment managers.